Illustration of a sytem usability scale.

 5. Normalization

-To normalize the scores and make them comparable across different evaluations, multiply the individual score by 2.5.
-In our example, the normalized score would be 33 * 2.5 = 82.5.
+It’s time to normalize the scores and make them comparable across different evaluations, so, for this, you’ve got to multiply the individual score by 2.5 (in our example, the normalized score would be 33 * 2.5 = 82.5).

 6. Interpretation

-Repeat this process for all respondents and collect their individual SUS scores.
-This will help you evaluate the usability of your system and identify areas for improvement based on user feedback.
+Repeat this process for all your respondents and collect their individual SUS scores, as it’ll help you evaluate your system usability and spot areas where you’ll likely have to improve things.

-Here’s an actual SUS survey template that you can use to gather user feedback and assess the usability of your system.
+Here’s an actual SUS survey template—great for making data-driven decisions for a better user experience—that you can use to get that user feedback in and see what the usability of your system is like.

 System Usability Scale (SUS) Template